Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 Februari 2025 15.31.12 UTC
+- WIB: Senin, 10 Februari 2025 16.26.09 UTC
-- WITA: Senin, 10 Februari 2025 16.31.12 UTC
+- WITA: Senin, 10 Februari 2025 17.26.09 UTC
-- WIT: Senin, 10 Februari 2025 17.31.12 UTC
+- WIT: Senin, 10 Februari 2025 18.26.09 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: technology
+Kategori: inspirational